KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 For this tool to work, it requires additional software to be installed, aka dependencies.
 Depending on how the tool is coded, will depend on what is required (or only recommended) to be installed.
 FinalRecon is using various Python libraries and does not call any system commands.

 In Python's eco-system, there is [pip](https://pip.pypa.io/en/stable/user_guide/#requirements-files).
 This is Python's package manager, which can be used to download and install any Python libraries.
 However, we are trying to build a package for Debian package management instead.
 As a result, any Python libraries need to be ported over to Debian format, in order for our package to use them (so the OS can track any files, allowing for cleaner upgrades and un-installs of packages).
-Lets start out by looking to see what is needed outside of the standard values, for this tool to work.
+Lets start out by looking to see what is needed outside of the standard values, for this tool to work:

 ```console
 kali@kali:~/kali/packages/finalrecon$ cat requirements.txt